 Questions:

-swhite1451@comcast.net (preferred)
+florencemcconnell@comcast.net

-Please remember that if you plan to mail your reservation, you must email Susie to let her know.
+Please remember that if you plan to mail your reservation, you must email Florence to let her know.
 If your reservation is not known to her by the deadline, you have no reservation.
 Late reservations are not accepted.

 Extra dinner registration forms are in the Republican Box in the